 Pantone is the New Jersey color think-tank that determines the colors that will trend in everything.
 They have identified and labeled every color mixable.
 Manufacturers use their formulas from paint to appliances to national flags to home furniture.
 What affects many of us most directly, though, is fashion.

-How do you look in leaf green?
+How do you look in violet?

 Does that mean you have to wear that color?
 Hardly!

 Years ago, I had my ‘colors’ read.
 I’m a spring, with tinges of fall.
 I don’t think they do that any more, do they?
 It was incredibly useful, though, throughout my life.
 I knew walking into a store which colors of that gorgeous cashmere pullover I could wear, and which ones would never work for me.
 Looking at this season’s Pantone selections I know I’ll have a happy spring.
-But, Greenery, by itself, is NOT my color, even if it trends big on Pinterest!
+But, Ultra Violet, by itself, is NOT my color, even if it trends big on Pinterest!

 Any color can work as an accessory.